 CHAT Akshay Kumar talks about how he has reinvented himself as an actor

-The coming months are going to make it amply clear that Akshay is moving on and that he is no longer sticking to either comedy or action.
+The coming months are going to make it clear that Akshay is moving on and that he is no longer sticking to comedy or action.
 His line up of films includes Milan Luthria’s Once Upon A Time In Mumbaai 2 , Anthony D’Souza’s Boss , A.R.
-Murugadoss’s Thuppakki remake and the Karan Johar-produced Punit Malhotra-directed Gutka.
+Murugadoss’s Thuppakki remake and the Karan Johar-produced Gutka.

 “I have to be pro-active about my immediate future as well,” the actor says.
 “This is the reason I am mixing action ( Boss and the Thuppakki remake) with drama ( Once Upon A Time In Mumbaai 2 ).
-There is also a comedy with Sajid-Farhad while Gutka will be in a packaged entertainer zone.
+There is also a comedy with Sajid-Farhad while Gutka will be an entertainer.
 Who knows, there could well be a romantic film round the corner as well.”